iDups-max/python-covidTracker/README.md

 # covidTracker

-covidTracker is a small python script that shows covid-19 info in CLI + ona  unicorn pHAT.
+covidTracker is a small python script that shows covid-19 info in CLI + on a  unicorn pHAT.

 ## How to use.